 Reliability: * * * * *

 I lubed the action with Froglube and have experienced no failures of any kind.
 None.
 Nada.
 Perfect.

 Durability: * * * *

 Overall, the HK SL8-6 appears to be highly durable.
 There have been reports of hairline cracks forming on the butt stock of early SL8-1 models, which warrants a one point deduction.
-It appears that HK has solved this problem on later models.
+It appears that HK solved that problem on later models.

 Customization: * * *

 There aren’t a lot of aftermarket accessories for the SL8-6.
-Factory accessories include the buttstock spacer; cheek piece spacer; G36C/SL8-1 short picatinny rail; G36/SL8-1 and front & rear Tritium sight set (green front dot with two-dot green rear sight).
-UTG makes an excellent lo-rise picatinny carry handle.
+Factory accessories include the buttstock spacer; cheek piece spacer; G36C/SL8-1 short Picatinny rail; G36/SL8-1 and front & rear Tritium sight set (green front dot with two-dot green rear sight).
+UTG makes an excellent lo-rise Picatinny carry handle.
 Pro-mag manufacturers a competent 20-round single-stack black polymer magazine.
-HKParts.com sells picatinny rails for the bottom and sides of eth handguard.
-Knights Armament used to sell an aluminum fore end for the SL8-6, but I did not see that part on their current web-site.
-Other than the aforementioned items, you are on your own.
+HKParts.com sells Picatinny rails for the bottom and sides of the handguard.
+Knights Armament used to sell an aluminum fore end for the SL8-6.
+Other than the aforementioned items, you’re on your own.

 Overall: * * *

-These days, there’s nothing that compares to the AR-15 platform in terms of overall flexibility, accuracy, trigger performance, aftermarket parts, accessories and overall performance.
+These days, there’s nothing that compares to the AR-15 platform in terms of overall flexibility, accuracy, trigger, aftermarket parts, accessories and overall performance.
 When done right, ARs are reliable and durable.
-Even the FN SCAR beats out the HK SL8-6 in most categories, accuracy being the only notable exception.
-So even being the HK fanboy that I am, the SL8-6 only rates three stars.
+Even the FN SCAR beats the HK SL8-6 in most categories, accuracy being the only notable exception.
+So even being the HK fanboy that I am, the SL8-6 only rates a very average three stars.